edgelesssys/constellation/docs/docs/reference/terraform.md

 [Terraform](https://www.terraform.io/) is an open-source Infrastructure as Code (IaC) framework which is being used by multiple Constellation components to manage cloud resources.
 This page describes our policy on using Terraform in Constellation.

 :::info
 This page assumes basic familiarity with Terraform.
-The Terraform documentation can be found [here](https://developer.hashicorp.com/terraform/docs).
+Refer to the [Terraform documentation](https://developer.hashicorp.com/terraform/docs) for an introduction.
 :::

 ## Interacting with Terraform manually